AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_flutter.md

 ### 7. Receive messages

-1. Add the following handle event in your class:
+1. Add the following events in your class:

 ```dart
   void onMessagesReceived(List<ChatMessage> messages) {